 Tomatoes that are open pollinated will generally come fairly true to the parent because of the shape of the flower which means they usually self-pollinate, rather than insects pollinating them.

 Best varieties of tomatoes to grow

-I’ve listed my favourite tomatoes grown over the years and many new cultivars I’m trialing in Issue 1 of my Wild Way Newsletter available to subscribers (join here).
+I listed a number of my favourite tomatoes grown over the years and many new cultivars I’m trialing in Issue 1 of my Wild Way Newsletter (January 2021) available to subscribers.
 Once subscribed you can read the full article.
 Since then I have conducted an outdoor tomato trial from our exposed plot in Yorkshire for Gardeners’ World Magazine (grown in 2022) and you can now follow my new trials as I grow more in 2023 in my Wild Way newsletter.